How to identify and close gaps in SOC 2 compliance

 The other way to find gaps in your SOC 2 compliance is to have your team or compliance specialist manually investigate the system to see which SOC 2 criteria are satisfactory or missing.
 Your internal team can then prepare a report and begin the process of addressing any gaps should they exist.

 The primary advantage of this method is that you don’t need to purchase compliance scanning software.
 However, that doesn’t mean this option is easier on the bottom line.
-The internal time spent to ensure your company is SOC 2 compliant may outweigh the cost of an automated platform.
+The internal time spent to ensure your company is SOC 2 audit ready may outweigh the cost of an automated platform.
 Outside of cost, there are several concerning disadvantages to a manual compliance review.
 Consider the following questions.

 Does your team have sufficient SOC 2 knowledge?

 To fully ensure SOC 2 compliance, your team should have a thorough understanding of the Trust Service Criteria (TSC).
-If they don’t have the same kind of knowledge on par with an auditor, you risk a failed audit, wasted resources, and worst of all—a security breach.
+If they don’t have the same kind of knowledge on par with an auditor, you risk a failed audit, wasted resources, and worst of all — a security breach.

 Is human error a possibility?